asuryaUSC/asuryaUSC/README.md

-# 💥 Aaditya Surya
+# Aaditya Surya
-> Tech Builder | Global Nomad | Code with Purpose
+**Tech Builder | Global Perspective | Creating with Purpose**

-🎯 Senior @ USC — CS & Business
-🌍 Raised in 6 countries
+**Senior at USC | Computer Science and Business Administration**
-⚡ Focused on building clean, impactful tech
+**Raised across six countries | Focused on building technology that drives impact**

 ---

-## 🚀 About Me:
+## About Me
-Hi, I’m **Aaditya Surya** — born in India, shaped by Malawi, Lesotho, Mozambique, Nepal, and now LA.
-Tech is my tool to solve real-world problems.
-From simple Python games to ML models, from global healthcare to education, I'm always chasing the next challenge.

-💡 I’m currently focused on:
+I’m **Aaditya Surya**, a computer science and business student at USC with roots that span India, Mozambique, Lesotho, Malawi, Nepal, and now Los Angeles.
+Growing up across these places shaped how I see the world; it taught me that technology isn’t just about innovation, but access.

+I’m driven by the idea of building tools that matter — products that solve real problems, tell meaningful stories, and make life better for people across different contexts.
+From fullstack apps to AI research, I’m drawn to projects that blend technical depth with purpose.

+**Currently exploring:**
-- Fullstack apps & open source hacks
+- Fullstack development and open source projects
-- AI & NLP for real-world impact
+- AI and NLP applications in healthcare and biology
-- Making an impact through code, data & design

-📬 Hit me up to chat tech, travel, or chess.
+- Product design that merges empathy with engineering

+**Always up to talk about** tech, startups, or travel.
+Feel free to connect or reach out; I love meeting people who build with intention.

 ---